rmongeca/od-project-poc/README.md

 Once the empty graph database is started, run the *GraphCreation.py* script in order to populate it.

 When the script is finished, you can run the *Recommender.py* script to start the recommender queries.

+When running the script, one can enter two optional integers as command arguments that will be passed to the script as **User_id**, the user who will recieve the recommendations, and **Limit** the number of Movies/Books (limit items of each) that the system will recommend.
+By the default these are *User_id=1* and *Limit=5*.